shsobieski/Housing-Valuation-Tool/README.md

 ![](figures/figure3.png)

-The model predicts high degrees of price shifts with an increase in interested buyers.
-At four viewings the predicted price is $155,933 over the average price of homes in the sample, while at 0 viewings the predicted price is $3,252 below the average.
+The model predicts high degrees of price shifts with an increase in quality of view.
+At a view rating of 4 the predicted price is $155,933 over the average price of homes in the sample, while at a 0 view score the predicted price is $3,252 below the average.

+## Renovation Advice

 ![](figures/figure4.png)